-The compiled existing flood quilt data for Region 7 is included in the submittal GIS database as layer "ExFldHazard".
+The compiled existing flood quilt data for Region 7 is included in the submittal GIS database as layer "ExFldHazard" and shown on Figure 2-7.
 A larger, more detailed version of this figure is included as TWDB-required Appendix A Required Map 4.
 Table 2-5 shows a summary of existing flood type (riverine, playa, and urban) by county and frequency.
 Note that the table does not include coastal flooding quantifications as no portion of the Upper Brazos Basin intersects a coastal area.